Executing first-of-a-kind large-scale CO2 injection into a saline aquifer formation, the Illinois Basin Decatur Project

 Over a decade ago, members of the Projeo team played an important role working with the Illinois State Geological Survey (ISGS) at the University of Illinois at Urbana-Champaign and Archer Daniels Midland (ADM) Company in supporting the Illinois Basin‒Decatur Project (IBDP).
-Led by the Midwest Geological Sequestration Consortium (MGSC) with funding from the U.S. Department of Energy’s Office of Fossil Energy (DOE-FE), the IBDP project confirmed the ability of the Mt.
-Simon Sandstone to accept and store one million metric tons of carbon dioxide over a period of three years—the equivalent of annual emissions from about 1.2 million passenger cars according to EPA calculations.
+Led by the Midwest Geological Sequestration Consortium (MGSC) with funding from the U.S. Department of Energy’s Office of Fossil Energy (DOE FE), the IBDP project confirmed the ability of the Mt.
+Simon Sandstone to accept and store one million metric tons of CO2 over a period of three years—the equivalent of annual emissions from about 1.2 million passenger cars according to EPA calculations.

-The project well was originally regulated through an Illinois Environmental Protection Agency (EPA) permit as a CO2 injection well for long-term underground CO2 storage, and was later moved to the federal regulatory framework for a Class VI CO2 injection well.
+The project well was originally regulated through an Illinois Environmental Protection Agency permit as a CO2 injection well for long-term underground CO2 storage, and was later moved to the federal regulatory framework for a Class VI CO2 injection well.
 The project is the only completed large-scale injection into a saline formation permitted to operate with the U.S. EPA Class VI injection well permit, which creates a pathway for Mt.
 Simon Sandstone to be used for commercial CO2 storage.